snigdhansu/DataStreaming_Kafka/README.md

 **1. Kafka Producer:**

-**gen_data()** function generates random weather data every 10 seconds and sends it to the weather topic in Kafka.
+**gen_data()** function requests github event data every 20 seconds and sends it to the 'github-events' topic in Kafka.
+**Language:** Python

 **2. Flink Processor:**

-**Main.java** is the main entry point for the Flink application.
+**GithubTrendJob.java** is the main entry point for the Flink application.
-**WatermarkStrategy** assigns watermarks to events, ensuring that late-arriving events are not processed.
+**GithubEventData class** represents a github event data with id, repo, and other attributes.

-**WeatherDeserializationSchema** is a custom deserialization schema that reads JSON-formatted weather data from Kafka.
+**GithubEventDeserializationSchema** is a custom deserialization schema that reads JSON-formatted github event data from Kafka.

-**Main() function** creates a Flink streaming environment and reads weather data from the weather topic using KafkaSource.
+**Main() function** creates a Flink streaming environment and reads event data from the 'github-events' topic using KafkaSource.

-**AverageAggregator** is an aggregation function that calculates the average temperature for each city every 60 seconds.
+**Aggregation** is performed to sum the number of events based on the repo key **SlidingProcessingTimeWindows** is an aggregation function that calculates the count of events for each repo every 2 minutes considering the last 10 minutes data.

-**cityAndValueStream** is a DataStream containing the city and average temperature for each city.
+**repoAndValueStream** is a DataStream containing the repo and total events count for each repo.

-**JdbcSink** stores the calculated average temperatures in the weather table in PostgreSQL.
+**MyProcessWindowFunction** is a custom processing function that sorts the aggregated stream every 2 minutes and retrieves the top 10 repos
+**topTrendingRepos** is a DataStream containing the top 10 repositories with highest number of activities **githubSink** is the KafkaSink created to publish the top trending repo information to Kafka cluster topic 'trending-github-repos'
+**Language:** Java

-**3. Data Structures:**
+**3. Github Consumer:**

-**Weather class** represents a weather data point with city and temperature attributes.
-**MyAverage class** is a helper class used by the AverageAggregator function to store intermediate aggregation results.
+**KafkaConsumer** consumes the final top 10 trending repos from the topic 'trending-github-repos' **Language:** Python

-Overall, the project utilizes Kafka for real-time data ingestion, Flink for data processing and aggregation, and PostgreSQL for data storage.
+Overall, the project utilizes Kafka for real-time data ingestion, Flink for data processing and aggregation.

 ## Instructions for Building and Running a Flink Application with Kafka and PostgreSQL

-This document provides comprehensive instructions for building and running a Flink application that ingests weather data from Kafka, processes it, and stores the results in a PostgreSQL database.
+This document provides comprehensive instructions for building and running a Flink application that ingests github data from Kafka, processes it, to find the trending repositories and sends the results to another Kafka topic for further application usage.

 ### Prerequisites:

 Docker and Docker Compose installed
-Familiarity with Flink, Kafka, and PostgreSQL
+Familiarity with Flink, Kafka
-Steps:

-### Project Structure:

-a.
-Create a directory for each component:
-* postgres: For the PostgreSQL database
-* kafka-producer: For the Kafka producer
-* flink-processor: For the Flink processor

-### PostgreSQL Setup:

-a.
-Create a Dockerfile for PostgreSQL:
-* Expose port 5432 for database access
-* Copy the docker-compose.yml file

-b.
-Create a docker-compose.yml file for the PostgreSQL container:
-* Define the PostgreSQL image
-* Map host port 5432 to container port 5432
-* Mount a data directory for persistence

-### Kafka Producer Setup:

-a.
-Create a directory for Kafka Producer scripts:
-* scripts: For PowerShell and Python scripts

-b.
-Create a PowerShell script (.ps1) to generate weather data:
-* Generate random weather data
-* Use Kafka Producer API to send weather data to Kafka topic

-c.
-Create a requirements.txt file to list Python dependencies:
-* Kafka Python library for producing data to Kafka

-d.
-Create a Python script (.py) to call the PowerShell script:
-* Execute the PowerShell script to generate weather data

-e.
-Create a Dockerfile for the Kafka Producer:
-* Install Python 3.10
-* Install Kafka Python library
-* Copy scripts and Python script
-* Run the Python script

-### Flink Processor Setup:

-a.
-Create a directory for Flink application resources:
-* src/main/java: For Java source code
-* resources: For resource files (log4j2.properties)

-b.
-Create a log4j2.properties file for logging configuration:
-* Set logging level to INFO
-* Configure console logging pattern

-c.
-Create a Dockerfile for the Flink Processor:
-* Use Flink:1.14.4 image
-* Copy Flink application JAR file
-* Copy log4j2.properties file
-* Specify Flink command to execute application JAR

-d.
-Create a main class (Main.java) to handle weather data processing and ingestion into PostgreSQL:
-* Create a Flink streaming job
-* Read data from Kafka topic
-* Process and transform weather data
-* Write processed data to PostgreSQL database

 ### Build and Run:

 a.
 Build the Kafka Producer Docker image:
+* cd kafka-producer
-* cd kafka-producer && docker build -t kafka-producer .
+* docker build -t kafka-producer .

 b.
 Build the Flink Processor Docker image:
+* cd flink-processor
-* cd flink-processor && mvn clean package
+* mvn clean package
 * docker build -t flink-processor .

+b.
+Build the Github Consumer Docker image:
+* cd github-consumer
+* docker build -t github-consumer .

 c.
 Start the Docker containers:
 * docker-compose up -d

 d.
-Verify PostgreSQL connection:
-* docker exec -it postgres-flink psql -U postgres -d postgres
-* \dt
-* select * from weather -->
+Verify from logs of github-consumer container